analytics

 1. Healthcare

 Healthcare analytics have been a driving force in enhancing patient outcomes and reducing costs.
-For instance, using predictive models, healthcare providers can predict and detect diseases in their patients before they become serious.
+For instance, using predictive models and machine learning, healthcare providers can predict and detect diseases in their patients before they become serious.
 This early detection allows for timely interventions and personalized care plans, enhancing the quality of patient care and ultimately contributing to more effective management.

-Here’s a real-life example of how two healthcare powerhouses—Gilead Sciences and ZS Associates use predictive analytics to improve patient outcomes:
+Here’s a real-life predictive analytics example of how two healthcare powerhouses—Gilead Sciences and ZS Associates use predictive analytics to improve patient outcomes:

 “The ecosystem has been quite sophisticated, we apply AI use cases to predict the likelihood of a prescriber writing a script before a script is being written.
 You can prescribe and actually predict a patient dropping a therapy before it drops, or you can actually predict a plan changing their formulary status before it happens.”